Contact the NICU

 On your first visit to the NICU, you will receive a bracelet identifying you as your baby’s parent/caregiver and indicating your baby’s medical record number.
 Please keep this bracelet on you when you visit.
 You will also be asked for a portion of this number when you call for information about your baby.

 Please silence your cell phones when entering the NICU, and do not use them while holding your baby.
-Please clean cell phones at the sinks located outside the NICU doors before coming into the NICU and wash your hands after each cell phone use.
+Please clean cell phones in the waiting area located outside the NICU doors before coming into the NICU and wash your hands after each cell phone use.

 Your baby has set rest times and care times which the nurse will communicate to you.
-Please note that each baby has their own schedule; consult with your nurse as to the appropriate times to hold and practice kangaroo care with your baby.
+Please note that each baby has his or her own schedule; consult with your nurse as to the appropriate times to hold and practice kangaroo care with your baby.

-As an additional precaution, all parents/caregivers, siblings, and visitors must wash their hands and arms thoroughly at the sinks located outside the NICU doors.
+As an additional precaution, all parents/caregivers, siblings, and visitors must wash their hands and arms thoroughly at the sinks located outside the NICU doors before visiting their baby.
 Complete instructions for proper washing are posted at the sinks.